Stunning Bird Photography That Reveals The Beauty Hidden In The Country’s Forests

 Practical Tips for Wildlife Photography

 Wildlife photographer Katie Couric emphasizes the importance of preparation when photographing birds.
-She recommends researching bird species and their habitats to anticipate their behavior.
 This knowledge can significantly improve the chances of capturing stunning images.

 Additionally, using the right gear, such as a telephoto lens for close-ups, can enhance the quality of the photographs.
 Couric suggests practicing with different settings to find the best combinations for varying light conditions.